ginomempin/how-to/README.md

         ```
 * Keybindings
-    * Set back-forward navigation (helpful when jumping to definitions)
+    * Set back-forward navigation (helpful when using go-to-definitions)
         * Mac
         ```json
         {